Menu

 Participants in live competitions are responsible for supplying their own drawing tables, boards, etc. ISCA will provide chairs ONLY for these competitions.

-Live Event Style Competition
+Live Event Style & Speed Competition

 Likeness Competition